 The highest in Iceland

 The climb starts at 100 m above sea level at the Sandfell parking lot.
 The summit is 2110m, making it a long day in the mountains.
-We follow a hiking path up to 700m where the path disappears into the wild.
-From there we continue on up to 1100m, where we rope up for the glacier.
+The climb begins on a hiking path but at 1100m we reach the glacier and rope up.

 As a rope team we travel up the snow covered glacier to the caldera rim at 1850m.
 We are now standing on the rim of Öræfajökull, the largest volcano in Iceland.
 We carry on until we reach the base of the summit, here we put on crampons for the final push to the top.
 The slope can reach a 30° angle but the climb is never technical.
 We now stand on the summit of Iceland, Hvannadalshnúkur and on a good day, the views are simply breathtaking.